A Client Guide to Birth Injury Claims

 To recover damages for personal injury sustained in a medical accident, you have to show the following:-

-- that the treatment or diagnosis about which you are complaining occurred wholly or in part through negligence on the part of the hospital or clinician concerned;
+- that your child’s treatment involved negligence on the part of the hospital or clinician concerned;

 - that the negligent treatment has caused the injury, loss and damage in respect of which you are seeking compensation;

-- that the injury, loss and damage you have sustained was a reasonably foreseeable consequence of the negligent treatment.
+- that the injury, loss and damage your child sustained was a reasonably foreseeable consequence of the negligent treatment.

 In clinical negligence cases it is often difficult to say whether the hospital or clinician were negligent, because there may be many different ways of carrying out a medical procedure, all of which are acceptable.
 Provided that the hospital or doctor can show that what was done would be regarded as acceptable practice by a ‘responsible body of medical opinion’, then it does not matter that other doctors would have acted differently, even if they take the view that the hospital’s way of doing things was wrong or harmful.
 This is the principle laid down by the courts in the case of “Bolam v Friern Hospital Management Committee” in 1957, and is usually referred to by lawyers as the ‘Bolam principle’.